 Option For A 5 Year Renewal

-Fraction offers a five and 10-year loan product, but borrowers can request a 5-year loan renewal when their term is up.
+Fraction offers a five-year loan product, but borrowers can request a 5-year loan renewal when their term is up.
 The renewal is subject to a credit check and an appraisal.
 If approved, borrowers have to pay a 1% loan renewal fee.

 No Out-Of-Pocket Costs

-Borrowers pay a variety of fees including a 2.5% loan origination fee.
+Borrowers pay a variety of fees including a 2.0% or 2.5% loan origination fee, depending on location.
 However, this fee can be deducted from the proceeds of the HELOC, so your out-of-pocket borrowing costs are limited or even $0.

 Very Limited Availability